HiSPARC/pysparc/README.rst

 ---------------------------

-Once the device has booted, it will install OpenVPN, unzip the certificates and connect to the HiSPARC VPN network, as ``newpi``.
-You can simply logon using SSH, download the final certificate, unzip it and restart OpenVPN::
+Once the device has booted, it will install OpenVPN, unzip the certificates and connect to the HiSPARC VPN network, as ``newpi``. *Make sure that you only boot one new device at a time, since otherwise multiple devices will connect as* ``newpi`` *, resulting in VPN disconnects.* You can simply logon using SSH, download the final certificate, unzip it and restart OpenVPN::